mboleary/arsmachina.net/content/music/index.md

 I post some of my music online in a few places.

-## Soundcloud
+## SoundCloud

-I promise, I'm not a shitty soundcloud rapper.
+I promise, I'm not a shitty SoundCloud rapper.
 I update this from time to time.

 [https://soundcloud.com/nesdood007](https://soundcloud.com/nesdood007)